 It was also revealed that 37% of people cancel their hotels because they have found a better offer elsewhere, confirming that a portion of people are considering this to be a big decision-making factor when booking their stay.

-Below are the top 5 priorities people considered when choosing their hotel:
+The top 5 priorities people considered when choosing their hotel

 |Rank||Decision making factor||Percentage of people|

 |2||Hotel reviews e.g. TripAdvisor||54%|

 A hotel’s location was found to be the top decision-making factor with 74% considering this as the primary thought when choosing a hotel.
 Interestingly over third of people found flexible cancellation equally as important as the hotel facilities, strengthening the importance of allowing guests to stay flexible with their booking options.